Alexandros-Korolis/Copenhagen_Home_Rental_Analysis/README.md

 - In which district is more likely to find a house (any type) with a balcony ?
 - Which is the most pet friendly district ?
 - What is the most common rental period per type of apartment ?
-- Which are the top 5 Senior Friendly street ?
+- Which are the top 5 most Senior Friendly streets ?

 ## Steps
 &middot;STEP 1: The first stage of the project involves obtaining data through web scraping.
 This will be done by scraping housing advertisements from boligportal.dk, using filter criteria focused on Copenhagen.